-When Must You Use Overlays?
+8.10.1.2 When Must You Use Overlays?

 If your program is too large to fit in the space available, you must specify an overlay structure for it.
-The discussion of the language qualifiers tells how much space is available for programs written in the various languages when you use the LINK command.
+The discussion of the language qualifiers tell how much space is available for programs written in the various languages when you use the LINK command.